|

 Recorder, W. J. Hancock

-Councilmen: L. E. Johnson, J. Orr Nickell, F. G. Lobban, E. Chase Bare
+Councilmen: L. E. Johnson, J. Orr Nickell, F. G. Lobban, E. Chase

-and J. N. Mann
+Bare and J. N. Mann

 If any of you are descendants, or know of stories about these men it

 would interesting to read your thoughts on any of them.
-I was fascinated
+I was

-interests.
-I believe that the F. G. Lobban noted above is one and the
+Lobban business interests.
+I believe that the F. G. Lobban noted

-same F. G. Lobban who was noted in Marjorie's article.
-(A personal
+above is one and the same F. G. Lobban who was noted in Marjorie's

-thought about her article is that I looked forward to every Christmas
+article.
+(A personal thought about her article is that I looked

-season visit to Lobban's and the model train display).
-I am confident
+forward to every Christmas season visit to Lobban's and the model

-that there are many of you out there who are descendants of every one of
+train display).
+I am confident that there are many of you out there

-the above gentlemen, and it would be great to have some stories about
+would be great to have some stories about each of them.

 "The backwash by the island just above town was frozen to a depth of

-2 inches last week and our young people enjoyed for several days that
+2 inches last week and our young people enjoyed for several days

-most delightful of winter sports - skating."
+that most delightful of winter sports - skating."

 The railroad came to Alderson in 1872.